Updated in 2022! Discover the secrets of the centuries-old Charles Bridge in the timeless city of Prague.

 My first trip to Bern was over 15 years ago and I fell in love with the city.
 Back then, I enjoyed long walks along the river - and a few swims too! - and had a wonderful time exploring the medieval city center, a UNESCO World Heritage Site.
 But there were many corners that beckoned me to explore further and I finally had the opportunity recently to return to Bern, making it my final destination of a 13 country trip.
 It was the perfect destination to cap off an incredible journey and a visit to Bern's Rose Garden was just the thing to end the trip on a high note.
 Here's what I loved about our adventure.

-Guest blogger Cris from LookNWalk takes us on the perfect introductory walk in beautiful Budapest.
+Guest blogger Cris from LookNWalk takes us on the perfect Budapest self guided walking tour for beginners.

-The amazing capital of Hungary, Budapest, is an enchanting city and a great hub for your Central-Eastern European explorations.
-Whether you have a couple of days or couple of weeks on your hands to explore, setting out on a do-it-yourself (walking) tour is a rewarding experience and the perfect way to get your bearings.
+The amazing capital of Hungary, Budapest is an enchanting city and a great hub for your Central-Eastern European explorations.
+Whether you have a couple of days or couple of hours on your hands to explore, setting out on a do-it-yourself Budapest self guided walking tour is a rewarding experience and the perfect way to get your bearings.
+(By the way, in case you made your way here looking for info on a free walking tour, Budapest has a lot of them.
+You can see some valuable reviews here